apollographql/space-kit/README.md

 Zeplin: https://zpl.io/amdN6Pr

 This is our style system for buttons.
-This is intended to be used to create your project's style guide (as opposed to using this component directly in your project).
+This is intended to be used to create your project's style guide.
+Configure the color by passing an optional `color` prop with a value from the space kit palette.
+You should use emotion or tailwind to set the text color as this will not be handled for you unless you're using a flat button.

-#### Gotchas

-- Apply colors with emotion or classNames.
-- If you want to override the disabled styles, you need to apply a class for `:disabled` _and_ `:disabled:hover` to make sure the disabled button doesn't have it's styles overriden by the `:hover` styles.
+You can use this component with no configuration as-is to use the default colors.

+You can configure anything you'd like with tailwind or emotion, but you should never have to do this.

 #### Tailwind Example